seriouspoop/gocron-etcd-elector-example/README.md

 go-app-[leader: any of 1/2/3]| executing job
 ```

-Congratulations, you have your multiple instance gocron jon schedulers with high availibility up and running
+Congratulations, you have your multiple instance gocron job schedulers with high availibility up and running

+# Testing
 To test the fail over stop the container elected as leader

 ```